 The “one bite” rule stems from the requirement that the injured claimant must show that the dog’s owner “knew or should have known of the dog’s dangerous propensities”.
 Generally, this means that the dog must have shown aggressive tendencies in the past, so that the owners were already aware that their dog was a risk to others.
 If there has been no previous incident to alert the owner to their dog’s behavior issues, the dog essentially gets “one free bite”, because a court will not hold the owner liable for their dog’s sudden and completely unforeseeable act.

-If you or a loved one have suffered injuries as the result of a dog bite in Tennessee, call the Nashville dog bite attorneys at David Randolph Smith & Associates.
+If you or a loved one have suffered injuries as the result of a dog bite in Tennessee, call the Nashville dog bite attorneys at DRS Law.
 Our Nashville personal injury lawyers can evaluate your case and offer expert advice on the next steps in your litigation.
+We have a proven track record of getting maximum compensation for dog bite victims.